ericaleb97/MathCalculator/README.md

 Type the number 2 and we are given a choice to pick between area or volume.
 For this example, let's go with area.
 After choosing the units of measurement, we give a number for length and we will see our answer!

-### Calculate Distance of a projectile
-Let's select option 2 when we run the program.
-It's called Projectile Motion.
-What are you trying to find?
-Type one of the following:
-Initial Velocity & Air Time (Vertical): 1
-Air Time, Distance & Max Height: 2

-### Tension in a string or rope
-We run the program and see the first window (MainWindow) pop up.

 ## Prerequisites

 ### What you'll need to run the code: